 The CQC-6K, which was just recently released by Kershaw, has been in my shopping cart for a few weeks now.
 I have never owned an Emerson knife before so a budget model folder with their design really intrigued me.

-This morning I wake up, head on over to Amazon and find it has dropped in price by about $10 from an already good deal of $35.
+This morning I wake up, head on over to Amazon and find it has dropped in price by about $10 from what was already a great deal at the regular price.
 That’s what I consider too hot of a deal to pass up.
 I had to jump on it.
 There are only 5 left in stock after I bought one, so hurry over if you want to get your own before the price goes back up.
 The price of the Kershaw CQC-6K has been fluctuating greatly, but this is the cheapest I have seen it yet.

 Look forward to a review within a month or so.